ptrdtznr/Tabula-Recta-Generator/README.md

 Y | K | X | | | d | W | * | p | 6 | ! | n | E | v | V | $ | x | 9 | o | z | 5 | c | | | J | y | - | L | z
 Z | + | } | 6 | @ | 3 | f | G | K | + | | | 7 | W | 5 | W | < | 6 | 5 | I | + | 4 | ; | C | < | X | K | $
 ```
-If you want to recreate your password table just use a seed ;-)
+If you want to recreate your password table just set a seed ;-)

 # Example

 - Choose a password length, e.g. 12 characters
-- Go to your website, e.g. www.gmail.com
+- Creating a password for your gmail mailbox, just do the following
-- Find the intersection of column 'i' and row 'l', representing the end of gma*_il_*.
+- Find the intersection of column 'i' and row 'l', representing the end of gma*il*.
+Feel free also to use *gm*ail or increase the characters from *gmail* into *hnbjm* or whatever ;)
-- Starting at 'V', skip every second character and your password will be: "*;6lFeVzXPl_Y*." (its ugly)
+- Starting at 'V', skip every second character and your password will be: "*;6lFeVzXPl_Y*".
+It is not beautiful, but it will work.
-- Use any schema (diagonally, vertical, skip-two-chars-go-to-nextline, ...)
+- Use any schema you want, for example diagonally, vertical, skip-two-chars-go-to-nextline, ...